Simon Wicks: Departure and brief return

 After five years playing Wicksy Nick Berry quit the role in 1990 and the character was written out in December that year, Berry having been offered a lucrative deal with BBC's rival network, ITV.
 Berry has since suggested that he left the role as he feared being typecast.

 When asked in interviews, Berry has refused to rule out a possible return to Eastenders.
 In 2001, Berry commented, "Well, they never did kill off Wicksy.
 Maybe one day, he'll make a dramatic return through the doors of the Queen Vic?
 Never say never - who knows when I'll need the work..."

 Berry was reportedly asked to reprise the role of Simon in 2004 by executive producer Louise Berridge, though a return at this time did not materialise.
 In 2007, the executive producer of EastEnders, Diederick Santer, stated that Wicksy was the character he would most like to see return to the serial.
 He commented, "I'd love to see what he's like today.
 What is this golden boy, who had the world and the women of Walford at his feet, doing now?
 Has he delivered on his early promise?
 I loved Nick Berry playing him – Simon was a likeable but complex character.
 Maybe I should ask him to come back…" He confirmed his desire to get the character back to website Walford Web in 2010, but added that it was not to be; he did not state whether or not Berry had been approached.

-On 13 January 2012 Berry made a brief one-off appearance on EastEnders in a scene that aired as part of the episode's end credits, filmed the previous day.
-It depicted Simon laying flowers at his mother's grave at night — having arrived from New Zealand too late to attend the funeral — and saying goodbye to her before walking off into the darkness, and did not involve any other cast members.
-Berry was not credited on-screen.
+On 13 January 2012, Berry made a brief one-off appearance in EastEnders during a scene that aired as part of the episode's end credits, filmed the previous day, and did not involve any other cast members.
+This depicted Simon laying flowers at his mother's grave at night, having arrived from New Zealand too late for the funeral, and saying "Bye, Mum" before walking off into the darkness.
+Berry was uncredited on-screen, despite having dialogue.